Our Work in Southern Africa

 Water Access

-Hydroponics Agriculture
+Piloting Innovations: Hydroponics and Aquaponics Agriculture

 Adult Literacy